WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2022-01/css-position/index.md

 ## Absolute/Fixed Position Advanced

-Now there is one things about `fixed` and `absolute` position elements that you need to know since it could cause some weird, hard to find bugs.
+Now there is one thing about `fixed` and `absolute` position elements that you need to know since it could cause some weird, hard to find bugs.
 An element that is `absolute` positioned will use the first parent element that has a non-static position as its container to offset itself from and it will default to the body if no parent has a position value other than `static`.
 This we already know, but this is not the only way to define a parent container. `absolute` positioned elements will also check for a parent that has either the `transform`, `filter`, or `perspective` properties set.
 If any of those are found on a parent it will use that parent as the container.
 ```css
 .purple-parent {
   transform: translateX(0);